Fano 3-folds and double covers by half elephants: Introduction

 \subsection{Details of the construction}

 The following table summarises all possible Tom and Jerry types for index 2 Fano 3-folds in codimension 4.
-In the last column it also records which of the index~1 Jerry formats of \cite{TJBigTable} do not give rise to families in index~2.
-The fraction notation indicates the centre in $X$ in case of ambiguity.
+In the last column it also records which index~1 formats (mostly Jerry) of \cite{TJBigTable} do not give rise to families in index~2.
+In the case where the same index 2 Fano 3-fold admits more than one format of the same type, we specify the centre for each format.
 The column \#$_\text{I}$ denotes the total number of distinguished deformation families constructed by Theorems \ref{criterion for Tom} and \ref{criterion for Jerry}.
 We write "n/a" in the cases in which the Tom and Jerry construction is not applicable.
 In particular, \#$_\text{II}$ represents the total number of distinguished deformation families when there is no Type I projection.
 We construct one in Section \ref{Type II}, but there could possibly be others.
+For the $\bullet_{ij}$ notation see end of Section \ref{Background} below, and \cite{TJBigTable}.

 \begin{adjustwidth}{-30em}{-4em}

 \end{adjustwidth}